-- Never leave children in a vehicle with the key in the ignition switch.
+- Never leave children in a vehicle with the key in the ignition switch (or with the ignition in the Accessory or Run position, for vehicles equipped with Keyless Enter-N-Go[TM]).
 Occupants, particularly unattended children, can become entrapped by the power sunroof while operating the power sunroof switch.
-Such entrapment may result in serious injury or death. - In a collision, there is greater risk of being thrown from a vehicle with an open sunroof.
+Such entrapment may result in serious injury or death. - In a collision, there is a greater risk of being thrown from a vehicle with an open sunroof.
 You could also be seriously injured or killed.
-Always fasten your seat belt properly and make sure all passengers are properly secured. - Do not allow small children to operate the sunroof.
+Always fasten your seat belt properly and make sure all passengers are also properly secured. - Do not allow small children to operate the sunroof.
 Never allow your fingers, other body parts, or any object, to project through the sunroof opening.
 Injury may result.